Email Threading That Keeps Agents in Context

 Can I use get_thread with LangChain or CrewAI?

 Yes.
-The multimail-sdk exposes get_thread and reply_email as callables that wrap cleanly as LangChain tools or CrewAI task actions.
-Pass the thread.messages list directly as the agent's conversation memory.
+Wrap the REST calls for get_thread and reply_email (or the MultiMail MCP tools of the same name) as LangChain tools or CrewAI task actions.
+Pass the thread's emails list directly as the agent's conversation memory.

 What oversight mode should I use while testing thread handling?